ymunemasa/data-tutorials/tutorials/hortonworks/hands-on-tour-of-spark-5-minutes/tutorial.md

 ### A Hands-On Example

 Let’s open a shell to our Sandbox through SSH.
-In your Terminal window type:
+In your Terminal type:

     ssh root@127.0.0.1 -p 2222